 Referencing a tweet by Bloomberg’s Mark Gurman, 9to5Mac reports this has actually been a vulnerability since 2015, or iOS 9.
 Meanwhile, iPhones are currently running iOS 11.4.
 In the tweet, Gurman referred to the vulnerability as a “non-issue” in his eyes, but also noted that it’s something Apple could easily fix and hasn’t.

+Find more cyber attack examples here to learn more.
 Get the full story at Fortune.